Bartis1313/Rcon-Bot/README.md

 # Rcon-Bot
-Easy way to communicate with battlefield servers using discord
+Easy way to communicate with battlefield servers.

+Rcon backend server is fairly easy to use, see all examples [here](https://github.com/Bartis1313/Rcon-Bot/tree/master/Discord/src/commands/moderation).
+It's hassle-free to transform this compact project into a functional RCON API only, allowing you to manage everything externally in your preferred programming language.

 # Docker Example